 JAR encourages unorthodox or ambiguous approaches to writing and design.
 Given the complexities that come with this, we strongly recommend spending a sufficient amount of time checking whether a submission works – technically, on different computers and operating systems, and artistically, with the help of friends and colleagues.

 JAR welcomes variety in the design of expositions.
 Form, scale, number, and balance of contents are flexible.
 Text or media can be placed anywhere on a page.
 Design should support the exposition of practice as research and not simply “style” a page.
 An exposition’s design influences the reader’s experience and understanding of the research.
 Reviewing past issues of JAR in our archive is the best way to get a sense of the RC’s possibilities.
 We strongly recommend that you upload your media files and text and take time to experiment with the RC’s layout capabilities to find a design and structure that best articulates your specific research.
-Please note that we discourage authors from using the RC's text-based editor, suggesting the block editor or graphical editor instead.
-See here for more information.

 Designing and compiling an exposition and submitting it to JAR is a detailed process.
 This checklist of instructions should be used to ensure that all essential elements of the submission, both formal and technical, are considered fully by the author so that JAR's editors and reviewers can focus on the nuance of the research itself.
 Please read it carefully before creating an exposition and again before submitting it.